Metaphor: ReFantazio: Tie-in media and merchandise

+On September 4, 2025, Milou Farm House at Grand Indonesia Mall promoted the game by offering a limited menu from September 30 to October 13, while offering a space for visitors to try the demo and a cosplayer meet and greet event.

 On September 19, 2024, the Haas F1 Team announced a collaboration with Atlus in promoting the game by featuring the designs of the protagonist (for Kevin Magnussen) and Hulkenberg (for Nico Hülkenberg), on both drivers' helmets and their F1 cars during the 2024 Singapore Grand Prix.

+On May 3, 2025, Hyte announced a partnership with Atlus for their Hyte Collection in a Y70 computer case.

 A manga adaption was announced on the game's Twitter account.
 It is currently being serialized in Shueisha's V Jump magazine, and is drawn by Yoichi Amano.
 It began serialization on January 21, 2025.
-The series' chapters will be simultaneously published in English on Shueisha's Manga Plus service.
+The series' chapters are simultaneously published in English on Shueisha's Manga Plus service.